Anyone new on Twitter who wants to build in public and grow an audience wants to know the tactics behind getting a tweet viral.

 When someone sees a tweet of yours with 2-3 lines of wisdom, they can easily click "Like" and move on.
 They might not even pay attention to who you are.

 But if you write a thread and an attractive opening line, people who go on to read the entire thread are very interested in what you have to say.
 If they follow you at this point, they're a real follower.
 They really want to hear again from you.

 So, strike a good balance between tweets and threads to build a sustainable following.
-I'd suggest writing 3 threads that go out on Tuesday, Wednesday, and Thursday.
-Then write 1-2 tweets every single day (7 days a week) on top.
-I use Hypefury to help me plan for the week.
+To start, I'd suggest writing 1 thread a week and 1-2 tweets every day.
+I use Hypefury to help me automate parts of it.

-When you can keep up this frequency, you have a chance to eventually get to a level of exposure and engagement you're excited about.
+When you can keep up to this frequency, you will eventually get to a level of exposure and engagement you're very excited about.